Animal Kingdom is the youngest park at Walt Disney World. It’s also one of the most unique thanks to its zoo-like atmosphere.

 Depending on the time of year, you may even catch a special holiday awakening.

 The nighttime show plays about every 15 minutes throughout the evening.
 There isn’t a set schedule, so there is no need to line up hours beforehand.
 You can easily catch it in passing.

 Keep in mind that depending on when the park closes each day, it might not be dark enough for the Tree of Life Awakenings to run.

 Animal Kingdom is known for closing the earliest out of all the theme parks and sometimes it’s still daylight when it does.

 But, if it is dark enough before the park closes for the day, the show starts at dusk.
 You should be able to find a start time in the My Disney Experience app.

 Note about the following cavalcades: All of the character flotillas can be seen sailing around the Discovery River.
 They have set showtimes that are posted in the My Disney Experience app and we recommend checking the schedule ahead of time.
 You usually have to be in the right place at the right time to catch them (crossing a bridge, walking a trail, dining at Nomad Lounge or Flame Tree Barbecue, or taking a break in the Discovery River Amphitheater).

-- Features: Mickey and Minnie
+- Features: Goofy and Pluto

 Discovery Island Drummers Flotilla